-The age between 13-18 years is that of teens, the toughest phase for both the teens and the parents, as they exhibit physical, intellectual, logical and sexual changes.
-This is characterized by few points as:
+The age between 13-18 years is that of teens, the toughest phase for both the teens and the parents, as they exhibit physical, intellectual, logical, and sexual changes.
+This is characterized by a few points:

-Thus, it can be said that all the ages and stages of the child development are a big challenge and it is important that the parents understand and listen to their kids, offer them their time and even teach the importance of being successful and having value in place.
+Thus, it can be said that all the ages and stages of child development are a big challenge and it is important that the parents understand and listen to their kids, offer them their time, and even teach them the importance of being successful and having a value in place.
 No wonder it is said: “Raising kids is not easy”.